-The last group of single-celled eukaryotes has a similar feeding style to Fungus. ➤ How do Fungi eat? (use the reference materials if you need to look it up) Let's look at some examples of Fungus: There are three groups of fungi.
+The last group of single-celled eukaryotes has a similar feeding style to Fungus. ➤ How do Fungi eat? (use the reference materials if you need to look it up) ➤ What are some examples of single-celled organisms that feed like Fungus?
+Let's look at some examples of Fungi: There are three groups of fungi.
 The groups are determined by what's called their fruiting body.
 Looking at the posters, can you see the different types?
 There are also jars out to look at.
 Label your drawing with the Fungus group.
-Name Name
+Name \\\\\ Name \\\\\